ChQf/ChQf.github.io/_pages/about.md

 * Aug.
 2020, my new research manuscript (first author) was submitted to Neural Computing & Applications.
 * Aug.
 2020, my new research manuscript (in Chinese, first author) was submitted to Power System Technology.
 * Jul.
-2020, my new research manuscript (in Chinese, first author) was submitted to Power System Technology.
-* Jul.
 2020, my new research manuscript (first author) was submitted to IEEE Transactions on Power Systems.